-The Charity's Trustee has a reasonable expectation that the Charity has adequate fund balances to continue in operational existence for the foreseeable future.
+me Charity's Trustee has a reasonable expectation that the Charity has adequate fund balances to continue in operational existence for the foreseeable future.

-This expectation is based upon fund balances as at the 31st March 2018 of $\pounds$ 1,414,639 with minimal future liabilities and commitments.
+This expectation is based upon Rungbalances as at the 31st March 2018 of £5,414,639 with minimal future liabilities and commitments.